homeschool preschool or kindergarten I totally and firmly believe that

 Tools, shovels, play dough, gardens, puzzles, crayons, lots of paper, scissors, dirt, mud, bikes, blocks, legos, trucks... the list could go on.

 Restrict TV, computers, video games...
 I hesitate to say eliminate.
 Phonics games can help a child learn their letters and numbers.
 But....
 I will say restrict!
-Hours of computer time is not what your little guy needs.
+Hours and hours of computer time is not what your little guy needs.
 They need to move and explore.
-I think you get the idea.